Self Assessment Tax: Meaning, Calculation, and How to Pay

 Basis Advance Tax Self-Assessment Tax

-Meaning Advance tax is part of the tax that is paid in instalments during a financial year.
-It is the tax paid by the assessee on the assessed income after deducting advance tax and TDS.
+What is the definition?
+Advance tax is part of the tax that is paid in installments during a financial year.
+It is the tax paid by the assessee on the assessed income after deducting advance tax and TDS

-Due Date The due date for paying advance tax is on different dates, i.e., 15th June, 15th September, 15th December, and 15th March.
+Due Date The due dates for paying advance tax are on different dates, i.e., June 15, September 15, December 15, and March 15.
 SAT does not have a specified payment date.
 However, it must be paid before filing the return.

 Amount of Tax Tax payable is different for individuals and companies.
 The self-assessment tax amount is calculated using a formula.

 Who is the payer?
-Salaried and self-employed individuals who have a tax liability of more than ₹ 10,000 must pay advance tax.
-Individuals who are required to file their returns must pay self-assessment tax.
+Salaried and self-employed individuals who have a tax liability of more than ₹10,000 must pay advance tax.
+Individuals must pay self-assessment tax.

 Conclusion